 Now that you have enabled Campaign Tracking and have set up email traffic as an Advanced Segment, you can look at virtually any report in Google Analytics and see the effect your email marketing campaigns have on the numbers.

-To get you started, here are 4 of our favorite reports for understanding the effect of your email marketing campaigns:
+To get you started, here are four of our favorite reports for understanding the effect of your email marketing campaigns:

 The Real-Time report

-The real-time report can be accessed by selecting ‘Real-Time’ from the left menu bar and then selecting ‘Traffic Sources’ and ‘Email’.
-Here’s what our report looked like at the time I was writing this article:
+The real-time report can be accessed by selecting “Real-Time” from the left menu bar and then selecting “Traffic Sources” and “Email.”
+Here’s what our report looked like at the time this article was written:

 As you can see, the report will show you how many people are on the site right now who have come from your email campaigns, and will even break down what campaigns they came from.